OnDataEngineering/OnDataEngineeringContent/_templates/template_technologies.md

 ---
 title: The full name of the technology, making sure the spelling, capitalisation and punctuation is correct
-summary: A summary of the technology - see below for the standard things to try and include in this
+description: A description of the technology - see below for the standard things to try and include in this
 alt-titles: A YAML list ([abc, def]) of any other names the technology is known by, e.g. abbreviations of its full name, or old historical names
 vendor: A YAML list ([abc, def]) of technology vendor page titles or alt-titles that this technology should be included on
 categories: A YAML list ([abc, def]) of technology category page titles or alt-titles that this technology should be included on